input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

 - we've replaced Text with GHC's ShortText (which provides a similar API) and finally with GHC's FastString in most cases (which is usually more performant)
-- we've replaced a lot of code using lenses with its understandable counterpart (which is more common in GHC)
+- we've replaced a lot of lens heavy code with its non-lens equivalents, as GHC does not use lenses itself and a design requirement was to stay within existing code conventions.
 - we've replaced pretty with GHC's pretty-printer (SDoc, etc.)
 - we've replaced binary with GHC's Binary instances